andrewgioia/mana/README.md

 ## Changelog

+* v1.3.1 - fixed class name issue for 1,000,000 symbol
+* v1.3.0 - added Guild and Clan symbols
+* v1.2.0 - added DFC symbols for the Origins planeswalkers (ignite and spark) and the Eldritch Moon meld cards (emrakul and moon)
+* v1.1.0 - added the new Energy symbol
+* v1.0.1 - added classes for -12 and -14 loyalty (sorry Jace and Karn!)
+* v1.0 - new documentation page at http://andrewgioia.github.io/Mana/
+* v0.6 - adding double-faced card symbols (day, night)
+* v0.5 - adding the new colorless wastes symbol
+* v0.4 - adding classes for 16, 17, 18, 19, and 20 symbols
+* v0.3 - phyrexian mana classes use MTGJson standard; project-specific LESS prefix added (@JayGray)
+* v0.2 - Flashback symbol added
 * v0.1 - initial font creation and CSS/LESS files added
-* v0.2 - Flashback symbol added
-* v0.3 - phyrexian mana classes use MTGJson standard; project-specific LESS prefix added (@JayGray)
-* v0.4 - adding classes for 16, 17, 18, 19, and 20 symbols
-* v0.5 - adding the new colorless wastes symbol
-* v0.6 - adding double-faced card symbols (day, night)
-* v1.0 - new documentation page at http://andrewgioia.github.io/Mana/
-* v1.0.1 - added classes for -12 and -14 loyalty (sorry Jace and Karn!)
-* v1.1.0 - added the new Energy symbol
-* v1.2.0 - added DFC symbols for the Origins planeswalkers (ignite and spark) and the Eldritch Moon meld cards (emrakul and moon)
-* v1.3.0 - added Guild and Clan symbols